The Forks, Winnipeg: Shaw Performing Arts Center

-MTYP's Theatre School offers Fall, Winter, and Spring sessions, as well as Spring break and Summer camps, including classes for children as young as three years old.
-MTYP offers free acting, performing and film training classes to Winnipeg's Aboriginal youth between the ages of 12 and 18.
+MTYP's Theatre School offers Fall, Winter, and Spring sessions, as well as spring break and summer camps, including classes for children as young as three years old.
+MTYP offers free acting, performing and film training classes to Winnipeg's Indigenous youth between the ages of 12 and 18.

 Canadian Museum for Human Rights

-The Forks is the location of the Canadian Museum for Human Rights (the first national museum outside of Ottawa).
+The Forks is the location of the Canadian Museum for Human Rights, the first national museum in Canada located outside of Ottawa.
 Its construction was completed in 2014.

 The site for the museum is one of archaeological importance relating to First Nations history.